A to Z of EVs in 2023: Every electric car available right now (or coming very soon)

 Volvo EX90

-The Volvo XC90 is the replacement for the XC90, and is set to enter production towards the end of 2023.
+The Volvo XC90 is the replacement for the XC90, and is now officially in production.
 With up to 360 miles of range, tonnes of safety tech and seven seats on offer, it’s likely to be a family favourite that’ll take over the long-standing XC90 in terms of popularity.

 Ready to go electric?